 Rhoden could try to shake up those numbers by bailing on his support for the statewide sales-tax hike for property-tax relief that passed the Senate yesterday.
 That might help him eat some of Hansen’s lunch, as Hansen supported that bill.
 But Rhoden has already flip-flopped once on statewide property-tax relief; to flip again so quickly could well flop among Republican primary voters and among key Republican backers who joined him in this compromise… and those Republicans willing to compromise on taxes would not rally around Hansen and certainly not around do-nothing Doeden but instead around reliable and practical Johnson.

 My projection for this race remains unchanged: Dusty wins the primary.
-The question now is just how badly Rhoden is embarrassed in yet another statewide defeat.
+The question now is just how badly Rhoden is embarrassed in yet another statewide primary defeat.

 Watching those four Earth haters beating the lard out of each other in April’s debate is going to be a joy to witness!